syntax-corp/discordpy-replit-heroku/README.md

 * Now you can tweak the main.py file as you please! just don't mess with the first 5 or last 2 lines (you can change the prefix in line 4 though.)

 ### Original code belongs to audieni.
 I just made it more suitable for repl.it bot creators.
 Visit his repository [here](https://github.com/audieni/discord-py-heroku)
+I forked from his though IDK why it doesnt say